Litonewo/Pi-Website-Project/README.md

 # Pi-Website-Project

-code for my website for project for cybersecurity class.
+Code for my website for project for cybersecurity class.

+Website is being hosted by Nginx on a Raspberry Pi.